 - A Provincial Attestation Letter (PAL), if applicable

-Depending on your country of citizenship, you may also need:
+Depending on your country of citizenship, you may also need one of the following to enter Canada:

 Visit the IRCC website to check if you require a TRV or eTA.